AakashGnanavelu/Job-scraping-with-beautiful-soup-and-selenium-with-NLP/README.md

 This project has many chances to imporve.
 Currently, the project is very inefficent, and by using Object Oriented Programming, it is possible to further enhance the efficency.

+Do note that LinkedIn does not allow any bots or webscrapers to take information of their site, so discretion is adviced.